Hill Country Buyers: Lake Travis ISD vs Dripping Springs ISD at the Elementary Level

 You might lean toward Rooster Springs if:

-- A higher TEA score (A, 91/100) at a lower price point appeals to you
+- A higher TEA letter grade (A) at a lower price point appeals to you

 - The quieter Dripping Springs Hill Country lifestyle is your preference

-- Saving $205,000 on the median while getting a better rated school sounds smart
+- Paying less while getting a better rated school sounds smart

 Not going to lie, the Rooster Springs value proposition is really strong here.
-A rated school, great district, beautiful Hill Country setting, and $205,000 less than Bee Cave.
+A rated school, great district, beautiful Hill Country setting, and a meaningful price savings versus Bee Cave.
 The only thing you give up is proximity to the Bee Cave retail corridor and the Lake Travis High School name.
 For some buyers that matters a lot.
 For others, the math makes the decision easy.

 Frequently Asked Questions